monash-human-power/dashboard/README.md

 A web server for the Data Acquisition System (DAS) for Monash Human Power.

+The node.js + Express HTTP REST server is used to host the real-time dashboard whilst the MQTT broker is used to transfer data from the sensors to all the necessary scripts that need it.

 ## Getting Started
 1. `npm install` to install all dependencies and libraries
 2. `npm run build` when it's your first time running the application